-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

-Include: 2014 undergraduate class who

-graduated between July 1, 2013 and June 30,

-2014 who started at your institution as first- time

-students and received a bachelor's degree

-between July 1, 2013 and June 30, 2014.
+Include: \ 2015 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.

-only loans made to students who borrowed

-while enrolled at your institution.
+\ only loans made to students who borrowed while enrolled at your institution.

-co-signed loans.
+\ co-signed loans.

-Exclude: those who transferred in.
+Exclude: \ students who transferred in.